-A student with a semester average of 3.60 or higher with a minimum of nine credit hours who is in good academic standing will be placed on the Deans' List for that semester.
-Courses must count toward degree (this eliminates Physical Education courses, etc).
-Courses with a Pass/Fail grade are not eligible for the Dean's List.
+A student with a semester average of 3.60 or higher who is in good academic standing will be placed on the Deans' List for that semester.
+Students who take only physical education courses are not eligible for the Deans' List.
 Students who are taking any course numbered lower than 1000 are ineligible for the Deans' List.